-Can the messaging bridge handle two-phase or global transactions between separate WebLogic Server domains or between different releases?
+5.2 Can the messaging bridge handle two-phase or global transactions between separate WebLogic Server domains or between different releases?

-Yes, see "Interoperating with Different WebLogic Server Releases" on page 4-1.
+Yes, see Section 4.1, "Interoperating with Different WebLogic Server Releases".

-I configured the messaging bridge to use the Exactly-once quality of service for two-phase transactions.
+5.3 I configured the messaging bridge to use the Exactly-once quality of service for two-phase transactions.
 So why am I getting a "quality of service is unreachable" error?